 the document tree.

-For flowables, there is no fall-back to the parent’s style by default.
-A base style can be specified explicitly however.
-If a style attribute is not present in a particular style definition, it is looked up in the base style.
+Style definitions for both types of elements accept a base attribute.
+When set, attribute lookup is first attempted in the referenced style before fallback to the parent element’s style or default style (described above).
 This can help avoid duplication of style information and the resulting maintenance difficulties.
 In the following example, the unnumbered heading level 1 style inherits all properties from heading level 1, overriding only the number_format attribute:

 [heading level 1] typeface=$(sans_typeface) font_weight=BOLD font_size=16pt font_color=$(blue) line_spacing=SINGLE space_above=18pt space_below=12pt number_format=NUMBER label_suffix=' ' [unnumbered heading level 1] base=heading level 1 number_format=None

 In addition to the names of other styles, the base attribute accepts two special values:

 If a style attribute is not set for the style, lookup will continue in the next style matching the element (with a lower specificity).
 This is similar to how CSS works.
 You can use this together with the

 +priority modifier to override some attributes for a set of elements that match different styles.

 This enables fallback to the parent element’s style for flowables.
 Note that this requires that the current element type is the same or a subclass of the parent type, so it cannot be used for all styles.